Video search engine: Design and algorithms

-Video search has evolved slowly through several basic search formats which exist today and all use keywords.
-The keywords for each search can be found in the title of the media, any text attached to the media and content linked web pages, also defined by authors and users of video hosted resources.
+Video search has evolved slowly through several basic search formats which exist today, and all use keywords.
+The keywords for each search can be found in the title of the media, any text attached to the media and content linked web pages, also defined by authors and users of video-hosted resources.

-Some video search is performed using human powered search, others create technological systems that work automatically to detect what is in the video and match the searchers needs.
-Many efforts to improve video search including both human powered search as well as writing algorithm that recognize what's inside the video have meant complete redevelopment of search efforts.
+Some video search is performed using human-powered search, while others create technological systems that work automatically to detect what is in the video and match the searcher's needs.
+Many efforts to improve video search, including both human-powered search as well as writing algorithms that recognise what is inside the video, have meant complete redevelopment of search efforts.

-It is generally acknowledged that speech to text is possible, though recently Thomas Wilde, the new CEO of Everyzing, acknowledged that Everyzing works 70% of the time when there is music, ambient noise or more than one person speaking.
+It is generally acknowledged that speech-to-text is possible, though recently Thomas Wilde, the new CEO of Everyzing, acknowledged that Everyzing works 70% of the time when there is music, ambient noise or more than one person speaking.
 If newscast style speaking (one person, speaking clearly, no ambient noise) is available, that can rise to 93%.
-(From the Web Video Summit, San Jose, CA, June 27, 2007).
+(From the Web Video Summit, San Jose, CA, June 27, 2007.)

-Around 40 phonemes exist in every language with about 400 in all spoken languages.
+Around 40 phonemes exist in every language, with about 400 in all spoken languages.
 Rather than applying a text search algorithm after speech-to-text processing is completed, some engines use a phonetic search algorithm to find results within the spoken word.
 Others work by literally listening to the entire podcast and creating a text transcription using a sophisticated speech-to-text process.
 Once the text file is created, the file can be searched for any number of search words and phrases.

-It is generally acknowledged that visual search into video does not work well and that no company is using it publicly.
+It is generally acknowledged that visual search in video does not work well and that no company is using it publicly.
 Researchers at UC San Diego and Carnegie Mellon University have been working on the visual search problem for more than 15 years, and admitted at a "Future of Search" conference at UC Berkeley in spring 2007 that it was years away from being viable even in simple search.

 Video search engines

 Agnostic search

-Search that is not affected by the hosting of video, where results are agnostic no matter where the video is located:
+Search that is not affected by the hosting of video, where results are agnostic, no matter where the video is located: